FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

 </figure>

-Step 8: carefully saw a small slice off the top of your ice cream so that it’s flat
+Step 9: quickly place your ice cream centrally on the frozen salver, and carefully push the crown on top, making sure the ends of the toothpicks engage with the ice cream

 <figure class="col-md-12">
   <div >